ViBlog/autovalues/autovalue-gson-extension.md

 ```

 ## Create your object to match the JSON
-Now, as usual we create the object matching the JSON.
+Now, as usual, we create the object matching the JSON.

 ```java
 @AutoValue